How to set up brand knowledge in Contentpen: 05 simple steps

 The brand knowledge setup consists of four integrated components:

-- Website: Add your sitemap so Contentpen can automatically crawl and understand your site structure.
-This improves both the accuracy of content references and the quality of internal linking, helping the AI point readers to the right product, feature, or resource pages.
+• Website: Add your sitemap so Contentpen can automatically crawl and understand your site structure.
+This improves both the accuracy of content references and the quality of internal linking.

 This central system acts as your brand’s memory inside Contentpen, making it easier to scale content creation while preserving voice, relevance, and messaging clarity.